wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/wcmc-its/ReCiter-PubMed-Retrieval-Tool/total.svg)]()
 [![Open Source Love](https://badges.frapsoft.com/os/v3/open-source.svg?v=102)](https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool/)

+NCBI offers (several methods)[https://www.ncbi.nlm.nih.gov/pmc/tools/get-metadata/] for accessing its data.
+None of the methods fully support a RESTful interface returning JSON.

-ReCiter PubMed Retrieval Tool is a REST API for retrieving PubMed articles from https://www.ncbi.nlm.nih.gov/pubmed/.
-You can pass a PubMed query to the REST API and it will return list of PubMed article objects.
+The ReCiter PubMed Retrieval Tool is a REST API for retrieving PubMed articles from https://www.ncbi.nlm.nih.gov/pubmed/.
+You can pass a any PubMed query to the REST API and it will return list of PubMed article objects or a return count of the number of records.

 ## Installing

+To provide...

 ## Configuring the API key